Mr-Perfection/42/README.md

 PROJECTS
 ```
+Piscine (All the bootcamp projects)
+-Meh.

 libft (C Library from scratch)
-Building all C library functions from the scratch.
+-Building all C library functions from the scratch.
+Nasty.

 ```
 EXAMS